Constellation Energy Unusual Options Activity

 Constellation Energy Corp offers energy solutions.
 It provides clean energy and sustainable solutions to homes, businesses, the public sector, community aggregations, and a range of wholesale customers (such as municipalities, cooperatives, and other strategics).
 The company offers comprehensive energy solutions and a variety of pricing options for electric, natural gas, and renewable energy products for companies of any size.

-Following our analysis of the options activities associated with Constellation Energy, we pivot to a closer look at the company's own performance.
+Having examined the options trading patterns of Constellation Energy, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

 Where Is Constellation Energy Standing Right Now?
-With a trading volume of 650,934, the price of CEG is up by 1.66%, reaching $196.98.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 67 days from now.
-What Analysts Are Saying About Constellation Energy
+With a trading volume of 2,308,596, the price of CEG is down by -8.58%, reaching $179.82.
+Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
+Next earnings report is scheduled for 62 days from now.
+Professional Analyst Ratings for Constellation Energy

-5 market experts have recently issued ratings for this stock, with a consensus target price of $215.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $214.4.

-An analyst from Morgan Stanley has decided to maintain their Overweight rating on Constellation Energy, which currently sits at a price target of $233.
-An analyst from UBS persists with their Buy rating on Constellation Energy, maintaining a target price of $230.
-Reflecting concerns, an analyst from Barclays lowers its rating to Overweight with a new price target of $211.
-An analyst from Mizuho has decided to maintain their Neutral rating on Constellation Energy, which currently sits at a price target of $189.
-An analyst from Evercore ISI Group has decided to maintain their Outperform rating on Constellation Energy, which currently sits at a price target of $212.
+An analyst from Evercore ISI Group persists with their Outperform rating on Constellation Energy, maintaining a target price of $212.
+Consistent in their evaluation, an analyst from B of A Securities keeps a Neutral rating on Constellation Energy with a target price of $208.
+Consistent in their evaluation, an analyst from Mizuho keeps a Neutral rating on Constellation Energy with a target price of $189.
+Maintaining their stance, an analyst from Morgan Stanley continues to hold a Overweight rating for Constellation Energy, targeting a price of $233.
+Consistent in their evaluation, an analyst from UBS keeps a Buy rating on Constellation Energy with a target price of $230.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.